manuela-garcia/track-suggester/README.md

 ## Description

-_This website help students decide which programming language they would want to specialized while studying at Epicodus._
+_This website help students decide which programming language they would want to specialize while studying at Epicodus._

 ## Setup/Installation Requirements

-* _Clone this repository_
+* _To clone this repository visit: https://github.com/manuela-garcia/track-suggester/tree/master.git_
 * _From the project directory, open the index.html file_

+* _To view deployed website visit: https://manuela-garcia.github.io/track-suggester/_

 ## Known Bugs